Shawn Horcoff: Anaheim Ducks

 After two seasons with the Stars, as a free agent on July 1, 2015, Horcoff signed a one-year contract with the Anaheim Ducks.
 On January 26, 2016, Horcoff was suspended 20 games by the NHL for violating the league's performance-enhancing substance program.

 Post-retirement

 On September 16, 2016, Horcoff was named director of player development for the Detroit Red Wings.
 In 2022, he was named the assistant general manager for the Red Wings and the general manager of the American Hockey League affiliate, the Grand Rapids Griffins.

 International play

 Horcoff has represented Canada three times internationally, winning gold in 2003 and 2004 and silver in 2009 at the World Championships.

 Personal life

-Horcoff's eyes are two different colours, a condition known as heterochromia; he has one brown eye and one green eye.

 Horcoff and former Major League Baseball (MLB) outfielder Jason Bay are friends, having grown up near each other in British Columbia.

 Shawn Horcoff has been married to his wife Cindy, of Northville, Michigan and together the couple have three children.
 Although born in Trail, British Columbia, he grew up and went to school in Castlegar, British Columbia.
+His son, Will, is a college ice hockey player at Michigan and was drafted by the Pittsburgh Penguins in the 2025 NHL Entry Draft.